-After you have submitted your data, reflect on the following questions:
+After you have submitted your data, reflect as a group on the following questions:

 - (a) How many yawns would you expect in the seeded group (on average)? - (b) What did you observe? - (c) How would we summarize these results?
 What conclusions can we draw from this experiment?